almastabssam/interview-assignments/SanosAssignment1/README.md

-# Sanos Assignment 1
+# (Senior) React Native Developer Assignment

+Thank you for showing your interest in `Sanos Group` and for wanting to be part of Sanos Group's **Mobile Development Team**.

+This assignment is a chance for you to showcase your technical skills, your creativity as well as your customer sense.
+We hope it will form a good base for discussion further down the process.

 ## Task

 You are given a bare-bone react-native app.
-It contains only one Api-Service (_MediaService_) to fetch metadata for audio files, audio files, and images.
+It contains only one Api-Service (_MediaService_) to fetch metadata for audio files and images.
 Please create screens and logic to list the metadata from the _MediaService_ and allow users to play an audio file of their choice as well as look at the file's detailed metadata.